 If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher as soon as possible.

-If the concerns/allegations are about the Headteacher, speak to the Chair of Governors.
+If the concerns/allegations are about the Headteacher, this should be reported directly to the local authority designated officer LADO.